nest/nest-simulator/doc/userdoc/glossary.rst

    A sequence of actions potentials.
 Usually seen as events in integrate-and-fire models.

  depressing window
-   A function that determines how synaptic modification depends on spike-timing.
-(STDP)
+   A function that determines how synaptic modification depends on spike-timing (STDP).

  dendritic arbor
    Dendritic trees formed to create new synapses.